geoffreysperl/teaching/_pages/about.md

 ---
 I'm a dad, husband, student, educator, storyteller, writer, and podcaster.

 My primary focus is secondary ELA, and I'm also diligently working toward my ESL endorsement.
 Currently, I find myself immersed in the student teaching cycle at Hamtramck High School in metro Detroit.
 Additionally, I teach ESL at the college level and have been a long-term substitute at Eastpointe Middle School.
-With 25 years of experience in technology, I consider myself a technologist.
+Furthermore, with 25 years of experience in technology, I consider myself a "technologist," and am adept with a great majority of technology used in education and business today (and familiar with most of others).

 ### How Did I Get Here?

 Once upon a time (after earning my first MA), I veered away from academia, opting for a career in computing rather than pursuing a doctorate in English.
 It was a path I enjoyed for a while, but life has a way of nudging us back to our true passions.
 By 2020, I was no longer enjoying computing, and the COVID-19 pandemic prompted me to question my career and happiness.
 Once I came to that realization, and after weighing my options, I pivoted back to my original interest—teaching English.
 Currently, I find myself immersed in the student teaching cycle at Hamtramck High School in metro Detroit.
 Additionally, I teach ESL at the college level and have been a long-term substitute at Eastpointe Middle School.
-With 25 years of experience in technology, I also consider myself a technologist.

 ### My Teaching Philosophy